The Next Day: Critical reception

-The Next Day was widely acclaimed as Bowie's strongest album in decades.
+The Next Day was widely acclaimed as Bowie's strongest album since the early 1980s.
 Metacritic gave a metascore of 81 based on 44 reviews, indicating "universal acclaim".
 Several critics described it as return to form; Andy Gill praised it as the best comeback in rock history in The Independent.
 Assessed by Simon Reynolds of The New York Times as Bowie's "twilight masterpiece", commentators deemed it the artist's best and most rewarding work since Scary Monsters and Outside.

 The album was described as a dark, bold and creative release for Bowie, and one full of strong songs.
 Time Out's Oliver Keen welcomed The Next Day as an "intelligent, memorable and even a little provocative" addition to Bowie's discography.
 In Q magazine, Andrew Harrison applauded "a loud, thrilling, steamrollingly confident rock and roll album full of noise, energy and words that – if as cryptic as ever they were – sound like they desperately need to be sung".
 Several highlighted the ensemble's performances and Bowie's commitment to the material.
 Paste's Douglas Heselgrave argued that it is "as if he has rediscovered the joy and satisfaction of writing and performing challenging music".

 Many critics praised Bowie's absorption of his musical past to create a modernised sound.
-Edna Gundersen of USA Today wrote that although his glitter rock, plastic soul and electronica releases of the 1970s remain among his greatest achievements, the "elegance, urgency and versatility" of The Next Day prove that "pop music's craftiest chameleon has lost none of his sound [and] vision".
+Edna Gundersen of USA Today wrote that although his glitter rock, plastic soul and electronica releases of the 1970s remain among his best works, the "elegance, urgency and versatility" of The Next Day prove that "pop music's craftiest chameleon has lost none of his sound [and] vision".
 Several found the songs densely packed with puzzles that made repeating and rewarding listens for fans, with Record Collector's Jason Draper arguing that the album would reveal itself more and more as time passes.

 The album was criticised as overlong, lacking direction and focus at certain points, and lacking in innovation.
 Spin's Alfred Soto said the collision of different ideas resulted in "colorless abstractions" and criticised Bowie for taking a long hiatus, only to return with an album that sounded like its predecessor.
 Pitchfork's Ryan Dombal found the music bounces from style to style, "casually suggesting past greatness while rarely matching it".
-One predominantly negative review came from Mark Fisher in The Wire, who called The Next Day a mediocre album that was undeserving of its wide acclaim and the publicity surrounding it "point[ed] to a wider malaise in contemporary music" because it proved that anything of low artistic merit could achieve success via "artfully timed PR".
+Writing for The Wire, Mark Fisher described the album as mediocre and undeserving of its wide acclaim and publicity, which he wrote "point[ed] to a wider malaise in contemporary music" because it proved that anything of low artistic merit could achieve success via "artfully timed PR".

 The Next Day placed on lists ranking the best albums of 2013 by The A.V.
 Club (10), Consequence of Sound (40), The Guardian (20), NME (10), PopMatters (47), Rolling Stone (16) and Uncut (2).